Notre Dame Philosophical Reviews

 today.
 She also argues that many early modern philosophers recognize, even if

-only tacitly, different kinds
+only tacitly, different kinds of consciousness.

 For instance, on her reading Descartes, Leibniz, and Hume all distinguish at